-Like other members of the class, Plaintiffs were employed by Defendant as non-exempt employees and allege that they experienced the violations at issue.
-The anticipated defenses are not unique to Plaintiffs, and there is no indication that Plaintiffs interests are otherwise in conflict with those of the class.
+Like other members of the class, Plaintiff was employed by Defendant as an hourly employee and alleges that he experienced the violations at issue.
+The anticipated defenses are not unique to Plaintiff, and there is no indication that Plaintiff's interests are otherwise in conflict with those of the class.

-Finally, adequacy of representation depends on whether the plaintiff s attorney is qualified to conduct the proposed litigation and the plaintiff s interests are not antagonistic to the interests of the class.
+Finally, adequacy of representation "depends on whether the plaintiff's attorney is qualified to conduct the proposed litigation and the plaintiff's interests are not antagonistic to the interests of the class."
 (McGhee v.
 Bank of America (1976) 60 Cal.App.3d 442, 450.)
 The class representative does not necessarily have to incur all of the damages suffered by each different class member in order to provide adequate representation to the class.
 (Wershba, supra, 91 Cal.App.4th at p.
 238.)
-Differences in individual class members proof of damages [are] not fatal to class certification.
-Only a conflict that goes to the very subject matter of the litigation will defeat a party s claim of representative status.
+"Differences in individual class members' proof of damages [are] not fatal to class certification.
+Only a conflict that goes to the very subject matter of the litigation will defeat a party's claim of representative status."
 (Ibid., internal citations and quotation marks omitted.)

-Plaintiffs have the same interest in maintaining this action as any class member would have.
-Further, they have hired experienced counsel.
-Plaintiffs have sufficiently demonstrated adequacy of representation.
+Plaintiff has the same interest in maintaining this action as any class member would have.
+Further, he has hired experienced counsel.
+Plaintiff has sufficiently demonstrated adequacy of representation.